tianxu07/Local-Controller-for-Chihiros-Devices/README.md

 Use **v1.4.1** if you want support for the additional device profiles listed above.

-v1.4.1 retains all physically tested device support from v1.3.0 and adds the additional upstream-derived device implementations introduced in v1.4.0.
+v1.4.1 retains all physically tested device support from v1.3.0 and includes the additional upstream-derived device implementations introduced in v1.4.0.

 These additional profiles have not yet been physically tested by me on their corresponding hardware.

+## Schedule Support

+Light schedule editing is **not supported**.

+Local Controller for Chihiros Devices is mainly intended for direct, manual local control of supported Chihiros devices without requiring the My Chihiros app to remain connected.

+For simple daily power on/off timing, using a **smart plug** is recommended.

+If you want to create, edit, or restore the light's normal schedule, use the official **My Chihiros** application after the local Bluetooth connection has ended.

+## Current Version

+**v1.4.1**

+Version 1.4.1 includes all physically tested device support from v1.3.0 together with the additional device profiles introduced in v1.4.0.

+The additional v1.4.x device profiles are based on publicly available open-source protocol information and have passed the project's automated protocol and safety tests, but have not been physically tested by me on all corresponding hardware.

+If you only want support for devices that I have personally tested on real hardware, **v1.3.0 remains the recommended stable release**.

 ## Basic Usage